 In order to perform like an athlete you need to look like one.
 Meaning, if my first thought when I look at you is “I’ve seen bigger legs on an ostrich” or if you resemble a sumo wrestler; we probably need to work on your body composition.

-For maximal performance in hockey it should come as no surprise that you need to have the optimal amount of lean muscle tissue (I say optimal because you do not want to become bodybuilder like) while carrying around the least amount of fat.
+For maximal performance in hockey it should come as no surprise that you need to have an optimal amount of lean muscle tissue (I say optimal because you do not want to become bodybuilder like — there is definitely a point of diminishing returns) while carrying around the least amount of fat.

 So the million dollar question is, what’s the ideal body fat percentage for hockey players?

-Answer: No higher than 12% for males, and 15% for females.
+Answer: No higher than 12% for males, and 18% for females.